DheemanthBhat/python-data-structures-algorithms/README.md

 ### 1.1 Summary

 1. This repository contains implementation for Data Structures and Algorithms in Python programming language.
-2. Goal of this implementation is to use language specific features like Generators, Function tools, Dunder methods, Closures etc.
+2. Goal of this implementation is to use language specific features like Dataclasses, Generators, Function tools, Closures etc.
 3. This implementation is based on Udemy course [Python Data Structures & Algorithms + LEETCODE Exercises][1] by [Scott Barrett][2].

 > **Note**: